113927-Mateo-Nielsen-Scienza/ProSoccerOnline-FovCheat/README.md

 How to use? :

-1. Download the file and click on the console application.sln file from inside the file.
+1. Download the file and run "console application.exe" while in any room in the game called pro football online.

-2. Then compile as x64 release.

-3. You can use it after compiling.

 --------------------------------------------------------------